 ZIMBABWE

-Parliament
+Parliament name Parliament

-Type of political regime: presidential
+Type of political regime presidential

-The President is the Head of State, the head of the Government and the commander-in-chief of the defence forces (Article 27 of the Constitution).
+Notes The President is the Head of State, the head of the Government and the commander-in-chief of the defence forces (Article 27 of the Constitution).

-Head of the executive: President of the Republic
+Head of the executive President of the Republic

-The President takes precedence over all other persons.
+Notes The President takes precedence over all other persons.
 There may be up to two vice-presidents who assist the President in the discharge of his functions and who perform such other such functions, including the administration of any parliamentary act, or any act of any ministry or department as the President may assign to them (Article 31C of the Constitution).
 The cabinet consists of the President, the vice-presidents and such ministers as the President may from time to time appoint (Article 31G of the Constitution).

-The election of the President is direct by universal adult suffrage and by secret ballot.
+Method for appointing the executive The election of the President is direct by universal adult suffrage and by secret ballot.
 Vice-presidents are appointed by the President (Article 31C of the Constitution), as are the ministers and deputy ministers (Article 31D of the Constitution).

-The term of office of the President is six years (Article 29 of the Constitution), and does not coincide with the term of the legislature of five years.
+Term of office of the executive and coincidence with the term of the legislature The term of office of the President is six years (Article 29 of the Constitution), and does not coincide with the term of the legislature of five years.

-Members of the Government must be parliamentarians.
+Incompatibility of the functions of member of the executive and member of Parliament No Members of the Government must be parliamentarians.
 No person may hold office as vice-president, minister or deputy minister for longer than three months unless he or she is a Member of Parliament (Article 32E.2 of the Constitution).

-Dissolution of Parliament: Yes
+Dissolution of Parliament Yes

 • Circumstances